Anagpadilla/introduction_python/README.md

 In this folder I share everything I have learned about the python language in a course made by The Valley University.

 SKILLS:
-Introduction to Business Intelligence
+"Introduction to Business Intelligence.\n"
-Advanced Analytics
+"Advanced Analytics.\n"
-Web Analytics
+"Web Analytics.\n"
-Data Management
+"Data Management.\n"
 Data Fundamentals with Python
 Data Science
 Machine Learning